Azure/Industrial-IoT/docs/howto-deploy-modules.md

 	```

 	When running the industrial iot edge modules in host (transparent) network, the containers will require IP addresses assignment.
 There are 2 possibilitues :
-	* dynamic IP address from a local DHCP server accessible from the host's network interface assciated to the container's 'host' network.
+	* dynamic IP address from a local DHCP server accessible from the host's network interface associated to the container's 'host' network.
 	* static IP address assigned on the container create options statement

 		Windows Static IP Example: